What to Expect During our Standard Home Inspection

 Whether you choose us or not, the most important thing you can do is attend the home inspection from beginning to end.
 We want you to stay with the home inspector during the entire home inspection.
 There are exceptions.
 We cannot let you use our ladder to access the roof or attic.
 Our insurance company will drop us if we did.
 A typical home inspection will take 3-5 hours to perform, depending on the size and condition of the home, and how many questions you have (by the way: we love questions).
 For first-time home buyers, our home inspections provide an excellent education on home ownership and home maintenance.
 For the more experienced buyer, we’ll focus more on major issues and general building science.
 We take digital photos, and videos throughout the inspection and include them in our inspection report.
 After the inspection, our inspectors will write the report.
 This is usually another two-hour process.
 We will email the home inspection report to you by the evening in Adobe Acrobat format.
 Unless special arrangements are made.

-Below is a sample report – this is not a ‘doctored’ report, this is an actual report with the address and client information removed.
-If you don’t like looking at the report in this format, click the following link for a .pdf version of our Sample Home Inspection Report.
+Click here to view a sample report – this is not a ‘doctored’ report, this is an actual report with the address and client information removed.

 All of our home inspectors are licensed in the State of Illinois (IDFPR).
 As such, we are bound by the Standards of Practice of the IDFPR.
 These standards are the MINIMUM and only state what we HAVE to inspect.
 Not HOW to inspect.
 This is why we use special equipment on each and every inspection.
 Items such as thermal imagers, black lights, moisture meters, combustion analyzers, and gas leak detectors are just a few.
 The list below incorporates the IDFPR Standards of Practice but also incorporates part of the Chicagoland Home Inspectors, Inc., list of Best Practices for a home inspection.
 This list is written in the same order as our inspection reports.
 We think this is a pretty boring list, but we occasionally get asked about some of these specific items, so here are the items included in our inspection of single-family homes and townhomes: